RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

 - you worked with the **DVWP** before
 - you're familiar with XML/XSLT
-- you know who Mark Andereson is and know his [posts about the DVWP] inside out
+- you know who Marc D Anderson is and know his [posts about the DVWP] inside out
 - you are familiar with SharePoint Designer, but you are not afraid using a text editor.
 Notepad will do, but some kind of syntax checking and highlighting would be beneficial.
 Before you ask: I'm using [WebStorm][].